Director of Education

 The Revd Tim Elbourne came to Chelmsford as Director of Education (DDE) in Jan 2013 and leads the Education Team.

-Tim was Director of Education and an honorary Canon of Ely 1998-2012.
-Previous posts after ordination in 1986 have included University Chaplaincy, Clergy training and Parish roles in rural Yorkshire and inner London.
+Previously, Tim was Director of Education and an honorary Canon of Ely 1998-2012.
+Posts after ordination in 1986 have included University Chaplaincy, Clergy training and Parish roles in rural Yorkshire and inner London.
 His PGCE was in Secondary English.